 The major customers of the Company are centralized in the electronics industry.
-As of December 31, 2022 and 2021, the Company's notes and accounts receivable (including related parties) were both concentrated on 5 customers, whose accounts represented 72% and 76% of the account receivables, respectively.
+As of December 31, 2023 and 2022, the Company's notes and accounts receivable (including related parties) were both concentrated on 5 customers, whose accounts represented 72% of the account receivables.
 For the information about credit risk exposure of notes and accounts receivable, please refer to note 6(2).

-As of December 31, 2022 and 2021, the Company's cash in bank and time deposits were both concentrated on one financial institution, whose accounts represented 70% and 64% of the cash and cash equivalents and other financial assets, respectively.
+As of December 31, 2023 and 2022, the Company's cash in bank and time deposits were both concentrated on one financial institution, whose accounts represented 67% and 70% of the cash and cash equivalents and other financial assets, respectively.
 Thus, credit risk is significantly centralized.
 To reduce cash risk, the Company evaluates financial institutions' financial positions and credit rating periodically.
 After the assessment, management does not expect significant losses.